interledger/web-monetization-projects/packages/coil-extension/docs/mv3-development.md

 ### TODO

+- [ ] MV3 seems to throw more (hard to trace) errors which need cleaning up so console isn't littered with errors
+  - chrome.runtime.sendMessage
+    - Could not establish connection.
+Receiving end does not exist
+  - chrome.tabs.sendMessage
+    - Could not establish connection.
+Receiving end does not exist
 - [x] Support MV3 in main by modifying webpack config to output MV3 manifest and include a backgroundMV3.ts in the `entry`.
-- [x] Add a websocket server to webpack plugin that extension can receive reload commands from.
+- [x] Add a websocket server to webpack plugin that extension can receive reload commands from the extension
-- [ ] Use chrome.action instead of chrome.browserAction
+- [x] Use chrome.action instead of chrome.browserAction
-- [ ] move listeners to top level
+- [x] move listeners to top level
-  - [ ] async BackgroundScript is going to be hard
+  - [x] async BackgroundScript is going to be hard
-- [ ] Replace `<script>` injection with another method
+- [x] Replace `<script>` injection with another method
   - [x] research alternatives
     - see: https://developer.chrome.com/docs/extensions/reference/scripting/#type-ExecutionWorld
     - see: https://github.com/Danisco212/InjectionMV3
-- [ ] Replace localStorage
+- [x] Replace localStorage
   - the popup is actually already factored well with storage access encapsulated
   - the background/contents scripts are likewise in somewhat decent shape